akhi07rx/HTML2GIF/README.md

 # HTML to GIF Converter (HTML2GIF)

 HTML2GIF is a Node.js script that uses Puppeteer and ffmpeg to convert a webpage into a GIF.
 The script navigates to a webpage, takes screenshots at regular intervals, and then combines these screenshots into a GIF.
+It also provides a progress bar with percentage completion during the screenshot capture process.

 ## Screenshot